 Unlike self-regulating systems, intelligent systems are designed to respond to environmental inputs by changing their components and/or transformation processes, possibly in unforeseen ways, to produce unspecified (but hopefully desirable) outputs.

 All systems have operational parameters – boundaries and/or conditions within which they have been designed to function.
 Operational parameters are closely related to the concepts of redundancy and reliability, both of which influence the design and performance of systems.

-When budgets are tight, designers can find themselves under pressure to sacrifice redundancy and reliability (performance is not always the only priority in system design) to save costs, potentially raising ethical issues.
+When budgets are tight, designers can find themselves under pressure to sacrifice redundancy and reliability (performance is not always the only priority in system design) to save costs, potentially raising ethical, cultural, moral, and environmental issues.